magicwrites/trip-emissions/README.md

 - 30m to draft functionality in react
 - 2h of work on learning and applying chakra UI elements 🤯 time for a coffee break..
+- 1h of work to ditch inline SVG as a solution for stars and rely on chakra icon set instead - then to implement it